AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

 **Autoboxing/ Unboxing**
 In the program below the JVM did some extra work at lines 5 and 6.
 Java automatically converted from the int and double primitive types to their corresponding object reference types.
-This is called autoboxing, an automatic conversion that the Java compiler makes between primitive types and their corresponding object wrapper classes.
+This is called **autoboxing**, an automatic conversion that the Java compiler makes between primitive types and their corresponding object wrapper classes.

 ```java
 1 public class Main